Dustin Kidby

 Dustin "Deuce" Kidby (born May 26, 1985) is a Canadian curler from Regina, Saskatchewan.
-He most recently threw lead rocks for Team Matt Dunstone.
+He currently plays second on Team Kelly Knapp.
+He previously threw lead rocks for Team Matt Dunstone.

 Career

 Juniors

 Kidby represented Saskatchewan at two Canadian Junior Curling Championships.
 The first was the 2002 Canadian Juniors, playing lead for Team Kyle George.
 They finished the event with a 7–5 record.
 George won the Canadian Juniors in 2005 (without Kidby), but invited him to be the alternate for Team Canada at the 2005 World Junior Curling Championships.
 The team won the gold medal at the event, and Kidby would play in two matches.
 Kidby returned to the Canadian Juniors in 2006, playing lead for Team Mitch Heidt.
 This team also finished with a 7–5 record.
 In university, Kidby played second for the University of Regina, on a team skipped by Byron Moffatt.
 The team won the bronze medal at the 2008 CIS/CCA Curling Championships.